NatLibFi/mutu/README.md

 ## Usage:

-Download mutu.jar from this page.
+Download mutu.jar from this page or compile your self.
 Package is self contained and has all the necessary dependencies built in.

 ```